hengran/Investigating-LLMs/README.md

    + **key point:** This paper evaluates 23 large language models ranging from 1B to 176B parameters from six different model families including BLOOM and OPT, and they found that existing LLMs generally assign a higher score to factually consistent summaries than to factually inconsistent summaries.
 + **Weijia Shi, Xiaochuang Han, Mike Lewis, Yulia Tsvetkov, Luke Zettlemoyer, Scott Wen-tau Yih: Trusting Your Evidence: Hallucinate Less with Context-aware Decoding** [[paper]](https://arxiv.org/abs/2305.14739) 2023.05
   + **Key point:** This paper presents context-aware decoding (CAD), which follows a contrastive output distribution that amplifies the difference between the output probabilities when a model is used with and without context.
 Without additional training, CAD significantly improves the faithfulness of different LM families, including OPT, GPT, LLaMA and FLAN-T5 for summarization tasks.

+## Survey on trustworthy LLMs
++ **Yang Liu, Yuanshun Yao, Jean-Francois Ton, Xiaoying Zhang, Ruocheng Guo, Hao Cheng, Yegor Klochkov, Muhammad Faaiz Taufiq, Hang Li: Trustworthy LLMs: a Survey and Guideline for Evaluating Large Language Models' Alignment** [[paper](https://arxiv.org/abs/2308.05374)] 2023.08
+  + **Key point:** This paper presents a comprehensive survey of key dimensions that are crucial to consider when assessing LLM trustworthiness.
+The survey covers seven major categories of LLM trustworthiness: reliability, safety, fairness, resistance to misuse, explainability and reasoning, adherence to social norms, and robustness.
+Each major category is further divided into several sub-categories, resulting in a total of 29 sub-categories.

 ## investigating LLMs with restrieval augmentation

 + **Ruiyang Ren, Yuhao Wang, Yingqi Qu, Wayne Xin Zhao, Jing Liu., et.al: Investigating the Factual Knowledge Boundary of Large Language Models